Spiking Neural Network classifying MNIST data

 In discrete time:

-V(t+1)=αV(t)+I(t),with α=e1/τ.V(t + 1) = \alpha V(t) + I(t), \quad \text{with } \alpha = e^{-1/\tau}.
+V(t+1)=αV(t)+(1α)I(t),with α=e1/τ.V(t + 1) = \alpha V(t) + (1 - \alpha) I(t), \quad \text{with } \alpha = e^{-1/\tau}.

 This behavior is implemented in the lif_step function:

-def lif_step(input_current, membrane_potential, membrane_decay, surrogate_grad_steepness, membrane_threshold = 1.5):
+def lif_step(input_current, membrane_potential, membrane_decay, surrogate_grad_steepness, membrane_threshold=0.6):

-membrane_potential = membrane_decay * membrane_potential + input_current
+membrane_potential = membrane_decay * membrane_potential + (1.0 - membrane_decay) * input_current

 spikes = membrane_potential > membrane_threshold

-# Calculate surrogate gradient for backward pass
+# surrogate gradient (sigmoid)

-exp_term = np.exp(-surrogate_grad_steepness * membrane_potential - 1.0)
+exp_term = np.exp(-surrogate_grad_steepness * (membrane_potential - membrane_threshold))

 grad_surrogate = surrogate_grad_steepness * exp_term / (1.0 + exp_term) ** 2